How to Reconstitute Peptides Step-by-Step | PSPeptides

 How do I know if my reconstituted peptide has gone bad?

-Can I freeze reconstituted peptides?
+Can I freeze reconstituted peptides for later use?

 You can freeze aliquots for longer storage, but avoid repeated freeze-thaw cycles.
 Divide the solution into single-use portions, freeze them, and thaw each one only once.
+This approach lets researchers reconstitute peptides in larger batches while still maintaining solution integrity across multiple experimental sessions.

 Why does my peptide take a long time to dissolve?

 Larger peptides or higher concentrations may take longer to dissolve.
 Continue gentle swirling for 2–3 minutes.
 If it still won’t dissolve, try adding a small amount of additional BAC water.
 Do not shake vigorously to speed up the process.
+Some researchers who reconstitute peptides at very high concentrations find that allowing the vial to rest at room temperature for 5–10 additional minutes significantly improves dissolution rates without any mechanical intervention.

 Shop PSPeptides → | Buy BAC Water → | Buy Syringes →